Devolution

 Combined Authority

-A combined authority is a legal body that allows a group of 2 or more councils to collaborate and make collective decisions on certain issues that cross council boundaries.
+A Combined Authority is a legal body that allows a group of 2 or more councils to collaborate and make collective decisions on certain issues that cross council boundaries.
 When a combined authority makes a decision, the councils then put it into action in their own areas.